Wager Mutiny: The wrecking of Wager

-At 2 pm land was positively sighted to the west and northwest.
-All hands were mustered to make sail and turn the ship to the southwest.
-During the frantic operations which followed, Cheap fell down the quarterdeck ladder and dislocated his shoulder and was confined below.
-There followed a night of terrible weather, with the ship in a disabled and worn-out condition, which severely hampered efforts to get her clear of the bay.
-At 4:30 am, the ship struck rocks repeatedly, broke her tiller, and although still afloat was partially flooded.
-The invalids below who were too sick to move were drowned.

-Bulkley and another seaman, John Jones, began steering the ship with sail alone towards land, but later in the morning the ship struck again, this time fast.
+At 2 pm, land was positively sighted to the west and northwest.
+All surviving hands were mustered to make sail and turn the ship to the southwest.
+During the frantic operations which followed, Cheap fell down the quarterdeck ladder and dislocated his shoulder, resulting in his being confined below.
+What followed was a night of terrible weather, with Wager becoming difficult to steer as her lack of maintenance left the hull and rigging at breaking point.
+At 4:30 am, the ship struck rocks repeatedly and broke her tiller.
+The hull was punctured and water quickly flooded the lower decks, drowning dozens of ill and disabled crewmen.
+Bulkley and another sailor, John Jones, began steering the ship with sail alone towards land, but later in the morning the ship struck again; this time, the hull was damaged beyond repair and Wager began to sink.

 Shipwrecked on Wager Island

 Wager struck rocks on the coast of a small, uninhabited island.
-Some of the crew broke into the spirit room and got drunk, armed themselves, and began looting, dressing up in officers' clothes and fighting, while 140 other men and officers took to the boats and made it safely to shore.
+Some of the crew broke into the spirit room and got drunk, armed themselves and began looting, dressing up in officers' clothes and fighting, while 140 other men and officers took to the boats and made it safely to shore.
 Their prospects were desperate, as they were shipwrecked far into the southern latitudes at the start of winter with little food on a desolate island without resources to sustain them.
-The crew were dangerously divided, with many blaming the captain for their predicament.
-On Friday 15 May, the ship bilged amidships, and many of the drunken crew drowned.
-The only members of the crew left on board Wager were boatswain John King and a few of his followers, and King was a rebellious and difficult individual.
+The crew were dangerously divided, with many blaming Cheap for their predicament.
+On 15 May, Wager bilged (the bottom of the hull broke open) amidships, and many of the drunken crew drowned.
+The only crewmembers left aboard were boatswain John King, a rebellious and difficult individual, and a few of his followers.